Olivia Judson

 Olivia P. Judson (born 1970) is a British evolutionary biologist and science writer.
-She is a former journalist for The Economist, a former online columnist for The New York Times and has published in a number of other publications, including National Geographic, The Atlantic and the Financial Times.
+She is a former journalist for The Economist, a former online columnist for The New York Times and has written for a number of other publications, including National Geographic, The Atlantic and the Financial Times.
 Judson was a fellow of the Berlin Institute for Advanced Study in 2010–2011, and a Guggenheim fellow in 2020.

 Education

-Judson is the daughter of science historian Horace Freeland Judson, and was a pupil of W. D. Hamilton.
-She graduated from Stanford University and gained a Doctor of Philosophy degree from the University of Oxford.
+Judson is the daughter of science historian Horace Freeland Judson.
+She graduated from Stanford University in 1991 and gained a Doctor of Philosophy degree in biological sciences from the University of Oxford in 1995.
+Her doctoral advisor there was W. D. Hamilton.

 Career

 Judson has published at least 10 articles and three commentaries in peer-reviewed scientific journals, including Nature, Science and The Lancet.

 Beginning in 1995 Judson worked for two years as a science writer for The Economist and she later joined Imperial College London, where she is now an honorary research fellow.
 In 1997, she wrote an Economist article named "Sex Is War!" which was awarded the Glaxo Wellcome Prize by the British Science Writers Association.

 Her first book, Dr Tatiana's Sex Advice to All Creation (2002), grew out of that article.
 Written in the style of a sex-advice column to animals, the book details the variety of sexual practices in the natural world and provides the reader with an overview of the evolutionary biology of sex.
 The book was praised by critics as being witty and engaging, without compromising its scientific integrity.
 It became an international best-seller, translated into 16 languages and was nominated for the Samuel Johnson Prize for Non-Fiction in 2003.

 Judson has also worked as a television presenter.
-In 2004 she played Dr Tatiana in an adaptation of her book; the series was produced by Wag TV and EPI Productions for Channel 4 and Discovery Canada.
+In 2004 she played Dr Tatiana in an adaptation of her book; the three-episode series titled Dr Tatiana's Sex Advice to All Creation was produced by Wag TV and EPI Productions for Channel 4 and Discovery Canada and aired in 2005.
 In 2007 she co-presented Animal Farm with Giles Coren; the series, which explored genetic modification and pharming, was produced by Lion Television for Channel 4.